intesso/javascript-obstacles/README.md

 repeat('I', ', hey YOU!');
 ```

-**JavaScript does not support dynamic scope, where the variable resolution happens in the scope where the function is called at run time.**
+**JavaScript does NOT support dynamic scope, where the variable resolution happens in the scope where the function is called at run time.**

 --
 ### js obstacles

-> Lexical Scope
+> BUT Lexical Scope

 ```js
 function whoSaysWhat (who, what) {